4d/docs/docs/Admin/dataExplorer.md

 ## Editing Data

 The Data Explorer allows you to modify attribute values, add or delete entities.
-These feature is intended to administrators, for example to fix issues with invalid data.
+These feature is intended to administrators, for example to test implementations or fix issues with invalid data.

 ### Allow editing